 The first strategy (RU1) has been developed by us (Radboud University).
+Due to recent discoveries which will be discussed later on, this method is now depreciated.
 We discussed our methods with NXP, who discussed them with TNO.
-TNO came up with a variation (TNO-RU), which is also presented.
+This resulted in a variation (NXP-TNO-RU), which is also presented.
 Moreover, this led to a variation of our own strategy as well (RU2).
+The strategies RU2 and NXP-TNO-RU are not (yet) depreciated.
 Each strategy has its own pros and cons, which will be discussed later on.